Luckilyeee/Hate-Speech-Detection/README.md

-# The source code of the work: Achieving Hate Speech Detection in a Low Resource Setting
+# Achieving Hate Speech Detection in a Low Resource Setting
+This is the repository for my MS thesis titled "Achieving Hate Speech Detection in a Low Resource Setting".

 # Abstract